Photo above: The Branch Davidians’ “Mount Carmel Center,”

 At the “OT” levels, the levels above Clear, teachings include accounts of various cosmic catastrophes that befell the Thetans over the eons of their repeated lives.
 Hubbard referred to these early events collectively as “Space Opera.”
 It is fascinating that Hubbard would use an appellation so overtly fictional to describe events he presented as real.
 However, “The bigger the lie, the easier it is to sell if it is repeated often enough.”

 One controversial Scientology belief is that Thetans lived among extraterrestrial cultures before becoming trapped in bodies on Earth.
 It is believed that Thetans were brainwashed by these extraterrestrial cultures as a means of population control.
+Agents of C.C. think it’s way beyond controversial; it’s ridiculous.

 The belief in extraterrestrial origins and other “Space Opera” topics are not taught to new members but are only presented after members have risen through the ranks of Scientology.
 Participation in higher-level courses on the Bridge may cost several thousand dollars, but Scientology maintains that members usually move up the Bridge at a rate governed by their income.